-Goal LU-15 Resolution of the problems created by County islands adjoining the City.
+Goal LU-1516 Resolution of the problems created by County islands adjoining the City.

-Policy LU-15.1 Work with the County of Orange to secure the City's preliminary review and counsel for all development or redevelopment proposed for County islands adjoining Garden Grove.
-Policy LU-15.2 Work with the County of Orange to require that City of Garden Grove building and development standards are met in all new development or redevelopment within adjoining County islands.
-Policy LU-15.3 Work with the County of Orange to improve deteriorated neighborhoods within County islands adjoining Garden Grove.
-LU-IMP-15A Work with the Local Agency Formation Commission to encourage the annexation of County islands to the appropriate adjoining city.
+- Policy LU-1516.1 Work with the County of Orange to secure the City's preliminary review and counsel for all development or redevelopment proposed for County islands adjoining Garden Grove. - Policy LU-1516.2 Work with the County of Orange to require that City of Garden Grove building and development standards are met in all new development or redevelopment within adjoining County islands. - Policy LU-1516.3 Work with the County of Orange to improve deteriorated neighborhoods within County islands adjoining Garden Grove. - LU-IMP-15A16A Work with the Loc alLocal Agency Formation Commission to encourage the annexation of County islands to the appropriate adjoining city.